 J&J unsure of meeting June COVID-19 vaccine supply target for EU -NOS

-Drugmaker Johnson & Johnson (JNJ.N) is unsure it can meet a target of delivering 55 million doses of its COVID-19 vaccine to the European Union by the end of the second quarter, Dutch national broadcaster NOS said, citing J&J's Dutch subsidiary.
+AMSTERDAM, May 27 (Reuters) - Drugmaker Johnson & Johnson is unsure it can meet a target of delivering 55 million doses of its COVID-19 vaccine to the European Union by the end of the second quarter, Dutch national broadcaster NOS said, citing J&J’s Dutch subsidiary.

 Our Standards: The Thomson Reuters Trust Principles.